-Elementary thermal operations (ETOs)~\cite{Lostaglio_18_ETO} alleviate these issues by considering a subset of TOs that is decomposable into two-level swap series.
-This decomposition provides a natural way of prescribing a process to the experimenter, analogous to how a complex $ n $-qubit computation is decomposed into a small gate set\footnote{This analogy is not exact, because while in quantum computing universal 2-qubit gate sets exist, it is known that TOs cannot always be decomposed into ETOs~\cite{Lostaglio_18_ETO}.}.
-Moreover, many physical models, such as the collision model~\cite{Rau63_collision} or the Jaynes-Cummings model~\cite{JCmodel} emulate the two-level swap.
-The intensity-dependent Jaynes-Cummings model~\cite{Buzek89_intensityJC} can furthermore generate all energy-preserving two-level swaps, making the setup realistic.
-Another merit of the theory is that it opens a window to analyse intermediate states, which can be found by partially applying the swap sequence -- providing a time-resolved description of the system dynamics, rarely possible in resource-theoretic thermodynamics.
-Nonetheless, ETO has its drawbacks: the only existing method to decide the feasibility of state transitions is to iteratively find all extreme points of the set of reachable states.
-The number of iterations grows extremely quickly with system dimension.
+Elementary thermal operations (ETO)~\cite{Lostaglio_18_ETO} alleviate the above issues by considering a subset of TO that can be decomposed into series of two-level swaps.
+This decomposition offers a natural way to prescribe a process to the experimenter, analogous to how a complex $ n $-qubit computation is decomposed into a small gate set\footnote{This analogy is not exact because, while in quantum computing, universal 2-qubit gate sets exist, it is known that TO cannot always be decomposed into ETO~\cite{Lostaglio_18_ETO}.}.
+Moreover, physical models, such as the collision model~\cite{Rau63_collision} or the Jaynes-Cummings (JC) model~\cite{JCmodel} can emulate the two-level swap.
+The intensity-dependent Jaynes-Cummings model~\cite{Buzek89_intensityJC} can furthermore generate all energy-preserving two-level swaps, making the setup more realistic.
+Another advantage of ETO is that it opens up the opportunity to analyse intermediate states, which are found by partially applying the swap sequence -- providing a time-resolved description of the system dynamics, rarely possible in resource-theoretic thermodynamics.
+Nonetheless, ETO has its limitations: the only existing method to decide the feasibility of state transitions is to iteratively find all extreme points of the set of reachable states.
+The number of iterations grows extremely quickly with the system dimension.

 Our aim is to leverage the operational simplicity of ETO to find examples of easy-to-realise catalytic evolutions.
 This goal is nontrivial since the conditions for ETO transitions, even without catalysts, are not well-characterised.
 Similar to the case of the resource theory of magic~\cite{campbell2011catalysis}, our result offers a straightforward recipe for implementing catalytic protocols.
 This strengthens the connection between catalytic studies in quantum thermodynamics and physically motivated, relatively practical thermodynamic operations.